Scalar field effective potentials in de Sitter spacetime: Constraint effective potential

 In this case, which is often the relevant one for cosmology, we see a significant difference compared to the coefficients (\ref{equ:VSlight}) of the standard effective potential.
 The terms in eq.~(\ref{equ:CvsS}) cancel the negative powers of $M^2$ exactly, and we are left with expressions that remain finite and small for arbitrarily small $M^2/H^2$.
 This means that the constraint effective potential does not suffer from the infrared problem, and that it can computed using perturbation theory as long as $\lambda\ll 1$.

-\paragraph{Small negative mass squared $-H^2\ll M^2<0$:\\} Again, the same expansion (\ref{equ:VClight}) of also valid for small negative mass squared.
+\paragraph{Small negative mass parameter $-H^2\ll M^2<0$:\\} The same expansion (\ref{equ:VClight}) is also valid for small negative mass parameter.
 Furthermore, the subtraction in eq.~(\ref{equ:VCvVs}) cancels the branch cut singularity.
 Therefore the constraint effective potential is real and well defined for all field values, unlike the standard effective potential.
 Because it does not suffer from the infrared problem either and can therefore be computed using perturbation theory, it can be a useful tool for studying spontaneous symmetry breaking in de Sitter, as long as one remembers that its physical interpretation is different from the standard effective potential.

-\paragraph{Large negative mass squared $M^2\ll -H^2$:\\} Just like for large positive $M^2$, this case is identical to the standard effective potential.
+\paragraph{Large negative mass parameter $M^2\ll -H^2$:\\} Just like for large positive $M^2$, this case is identical to the standard effective potential.
 Therefore the discussion in section~\ref{sec:powerseries} applies here, too.